 Health The Parish has a GP surgery in Moss Lane, Madeley and a small pharmacy There is also a dentist.
 Education The Neighbourhood Plan Area includes one secondary school - Madeley High and two small primary schools, The Meadows and Sir John Offley.
 Retail There are two small convenience shops, butchers, pet shop and hair dressers in the centre of village.
 There is also a small Co-Op convenience store on the Moss housing estate.
 Pubs and Restaurants The Parish has three pubs - The Old Swan and The Crewe Arms in Madeley Heath and The Wheatsheaf in Onneley.
 The Offley Arms is the only pub in Madeley village.
-It is currently closed but it is due to reopen.
 There is also a Workingman's club.
 Madeley has an Indian restaurant in the centre of the village together with two take-away businesses, a sandwich shop, fish and chip shop and a small café at the Madeley Centre.
 Sport Madeley White Star football pitches Leycett Cricket Club Onneley Cricket Club Recreation Manor Road Allotments Madeley Centre Allotments Madeley Pool Play Area, Birchdale College Field Play Area Wharf Terrace Playing Field, Madeley Heath